nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Entering format: `addc c/CLASS_CODE s/SCHEDULE [t/TAG]…​`

-<div markdown="span" class="alert alert-primary"> :bulb: **Note:**
+<div markdown="span" class="alert alert-primary"> :information-source: **Note:**

-* Class Code should consist of 'G' followed by two numerical digits (i.e. any value from 'G01' to 'G99').
+* Class Code should consist of 'G' followed by two numerical digits (i.e. any value from `G01` to `G99`).

-* Schedule consists of 2 weekly timeslots
+* Schedule consists of 2 weekly timeslots.
+Day of the week should be capitalized.
+Short form for days are also accepted (e.g. Tues for Tuesday).

+* Time slots in Schedules should be written in the H:MM am/pm (e.g. 12:00pm)

 </div>

 Examples:
-* `addc c/G06 s/Tuesday 2 to 4pm, Friday 2 to 4pm`
+* `addc c/G01 s/Tuesday 2:00pm to 4:00pm, Friday 2:00 to 4:00pm`
+* With short form for days: `addc c/G02 s/Tues 10:00am to 12:00pm, Fri 10:00am to 12:00pm`
-* `addc c/G01 s/Monday 10am to 12pm, Thursday 10am to 12pm`
+* With tags: `addc c/G06 s/Monday 10:00am to 12:00pm, Thursday 10:00am to 12:00pm t/Favourite`

 ### Viewing a class: `viewc`